-The biggest question in rental property management is “Should I Self Manage my property or hire a Property Management Company?”.
+One of the biggest questions in rental property management is “Should I Self Manage my property or hire a Property Management Company?”.
 While single family rental properties may be manageable for newly starting investors, large multifamily apartments and commercial shopping centers almost always require professional management services.
-Deciding whether to self manage or outsource to a third party management company usually comes down to a series of variables such as property type and personal attributes.
 Below we take a look at both sides of the decision to self manage or hire a professional property management company.

 What is Self (Property) Management?

-Self (property) management is a type of rental property management where the owner oversees and handles all of the day-to-day operations of the rental property.
+Self (property) management is a type of rental property management where the actual property owner directly oversees and handles all of the day-to-day operations to manage the rental property.

 Pros and Cons of Self Managing Rental Real Estate